Project Environmental Compliance Review

 The FAA reviewed the Park Economy 3 Expansion Project and determined that, due to Section 163 of the FAA Reauthorization Act of 2018, it did not retain regulatory authority over this project.
 Because the FAA does not have regulatory authority, the FAA does not have an action subject to the National Environmental Policy Act.
 The Airport Authority has also determined the project is not subject to the State Environmental Policy Act.
 Per the Project Environmental Compliance Review Policy, Authority staff will complete an environmental compliance review along with a public participation process.

-12/15 Public Notice – January 9, 2023: Environmental Compliance Review Project Scoping / Kick-off Public Workshop for Park Economy 3 Expansion Project
+- 7/10 Public Notice – July 20, 2023: Environmental Compliance Review / Second Public Workshop for Park Economy 3 Expansion Project